 26.11.1 STA_ID

+The TXVECTOR parameter STA_ID is present when an HE MU PPDU is transmitted.

-Each parameter STA_ID in the TXVECTOR identifies the STA or group of STAs that is the recipient of an RU in the HE MU PPDU transmitted with the TXVECTOR parameter UPLINK_FLAG set to 0.
-For an individually addressed RU the parameter STA_ID is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
-If an RU is intended for one or more unassociated non-AP STAs, then the parameter STA_ID for that RU is set to 2045.
-If an RU is intended for no user, then the parameter STA_ID for that RU is set to 2046.
+For an HE MU PPDU with the TXVECTOR parameter UPLINK_FLAG set to 1 (i.e., intended for an AP) the parameter STA_ID contains one entry that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.

-If an RU is intended for an AP (i.e., the TXVECTOR parameter UPLINK_FLAG is 1), then the parameter STA_ID contains only one element that is set to the 11 LSBs of the AID of the non-AP STA transmitting the PPDU.

 NOTE—A non-AP STA can transmit an UL HE MU PPDU to help the AP identify the transmitter of a failed PPDU so that the AP can allocate resources for that non-AP STA in a later TXOP.
 All unassociated STAs share the same parameter STA_ID value (i.e., 2045), which doesn’t uniquely identify the transmitter.
 Therefore an unassociated STA is not allowed to transmit an UL HE MU PPDU.

+For an HE MU PPDU with the TXVECTOR parameter UPLINK_FLAG set to 0 the number of entries in the parameter STA_ID depends on the TXVECTOR parameter RU_ALLOCATION.

+If the TXVECTOR parameter RU_ALLOCATION indicates that the number of users allocated to an RU is 1, there is a single entry in the STA_ID parameter that corresponds to that RU and the entry identifies the STA or group of STAs that is the recipient of the RU.
+For an individually addressed RU the entry is set to the 11 LSBs of the AID of the STA receiving the PSDU contained in that RU.
+If an RU is intended for one or more unassociated non-AP STAs, then the parameter STA_ID for that RU is set to 2045.
+If an RU is intended for no user, then the parameter STA_ID for that RU is set to 2046.

+If for a particular RU, the TXVECTOR parameter RU_ALLOCATION indicates that the number of users allocated to that RU is greater than 1, then the following apply

-If an RU is intended for multiple STAs for MU-MIMO then multiple STAs identified by STA-IDs in the parameter STA_IDs will use the same resource unit (see 26.5.2 (UL MU operation)).
+If the TXVECTOR parameter RU_ALLOCATION indicates that the number of users allocated to an RU is greater than 1 (meaning the RU is intended for multiple STAs for MU-MIMO) then each of the STAs is identified by an entry STA-IDs in the parameter STA_IDs will use the same resource unit (see 26.5.2 (UL MU operation)).

 If an RU is intended for multiple associated STAs and carries a single A-MPDU then the parameter STA_ID is set as follows: — For an AP with dot11MultiBSSIDImplemented equal to false, if the RU is intended for more than one associated STA in the BSS that is not a recipient of an individually addressed RU, the parameter STA_ID is set to 0. — For an AP with dot11MultiBSSIDImplemented equal to true, if the RU is intended for more than one associated STA in any of its BSSs that is not a recipient of an individually addressed RU, the parameter STA_ID is set to 0 for transmitted BSSID or to the value of the BSSID Index field corresponding to that BSS (see 9.4.2.73 (Multiple BSSID-Index element)) for a nontransmitted BSSID.
 The number of such elements shall not exceed the maximum number of BSSs of the multiple BSSID set. — For an AP with dot11MultiBSSIDImplemented equal to true, if the RU is intended for more than one associated STA on any of its BSSs that is not the recipient of an individually addressed RU or another broadcast RU corresponding to parameter STA_ID equal 0 or equal to the BSSID Index of a BSSID in a multiple BSSID set, the parameter STA_ID is set to 2047.

 The parameter STA_ID values between 2008 and 2044 are reserved.